 Carrying medications on your travels.

+This is something that you can get in trouble with so you need to be careful.
 All medications should be kept in their original packaging, no exceptions.
 Any controlled drugs should be carried in your hand luggage along with the letter from your GP and the Home Office.
 Certain meds such as insulin need to be kept at the correct temperature, so you will need to get some form of cool bag to carry them in.
 These can be obtained from most pharmacies in the UK.

 If you are carrying liquid medications these are exempt from the normal 100 ml restrictions that airlines are still insisting on, provided of course you have that letter from your GP.